sathworld/UWasic-Training-pt1/README.md

 This is by no means mandatory.
 If you really wanted to, you can see what bugs I added through the commit history.
 That isn't the point, rather it is a chance for you to get acquainted with some of the tools we will be using.

-Please **DO NOT** make your edits directly to this repository, or try to commit them / make a PR.
+⭐ Please **DO NOT** make your edits directly to this repository, or try to commit them / make a PR.
 Rather, **fork it** and play around with your repo as much as you want.

+📖 Current Version / Version History:
+v1.0 - Just starting out!

+Contributors: Gerry Chen

 ## Instructions